kitctf/www/talks/web3/slides.md

 ### Tools: Remix

  * IDE + Debug environment
- * Usefull to write "exploit contracts"
+ * Useful to write "exploit contracts"
  * EVM environment in the browser
  * Can use "injected metamask" provider to talk to custom chains